Awalz/SwiftyCam/README.md

 ### SwiftyCamButton:

 SwiftyCam comes with a very convenient method of capturing media.
-SwiftyCamButton uses gesture recognizers to take either photos of videos.

-A single tap of the SwiftyCam button triggers a photo capture.

-A long press/tap and hold gesture initiates a video capture.
-Releasing the button ends the video recoring.
+SwiftyCamButton captures photos with a `UITapGestureRecognizer` and captures video with a `UILongPressGestureRecognizer`

 To use a SwiftyCamButton, simply create one and assign the delegate to your SwiftyCamViewController: